PGY-1 (intern year)

 PGY-4 (3rd year in orthopaedics)

 Residents at this level will bear increased responsibility for the care of patients assigned to them.
 This includes increased level of participation in operative procedures, in postoperative and rehabilitative management, and increased independence in the outpatient department.
-One rotation will be at the Shriners Hospitals for Children, Greenville Hospital.
+One three-month rotation will be at the Shriners Hospitals for Children, Greenville Hospital.
 All educational and clinical responsibilities will be under the direction of the faculty and staff of the Shriners Hospitals for Children.
 The resident on this rotation will be relieved of all clinical and educational responsibilities at Greenville Memorial Hospital including all educational conferences.
-One rotation will be on sports medicine.
-The majority of this rotation is at the outpatient surgery centers with four fellowship-trained sports medicine orthopaedic surgeons.
+One three-month rotation will be on sports medicine.
+The majority of this rotation is at the outpatient surgery centers with eight fellowship-trained sports medicine orthopaedic surgeons.
 All types of arthroscopy and ligament reconstruction is taught.
 Both private and hospital sports clinics allow for learning the exam, diagnosis and non-operative treatment of sports related injuries.
-In order to continue emphasizing basic science, the PGY-4 on the sports rotation is expected to prepare and present materials for the pathology/basic science conference bi-weekly under the direction of GHS faculty.
-The other rotation is on the Orthopaedic Trauma Teaching Service.
-The resident will assist the senior resident in the evaluation and management of all orthopaedic trauma patients under the direct supervision of the two fellowship-trained orthopaedic traumatologists.
+One three-month rotation is on the Orthopaedic Trauma Teaching Service.
+The resident will assist the PGY-5 resident in the evaluation and management of all orthopaedic trauma patients under the direct supervision of the three fellowship-trained orthopaedic traumatologists.
 The resident will assume an increasingly responsible role in the management of these patients in both the inpatient and outpatient settings, with emphasis on continuity of care.
 Every effort is made to ensure that the residents see the trauma patients in follow-up either in the private office or the hospital clinic over the four month period.
+The resident also has a responsibility to teach and direct the PGY-1 and PGY-2 residents on the trauma service.
+The last three-month rotation is on the hand service.
+The hand service has two full time fellowship trained hand surgeons, again in a one-on-one learning experience.
+While on the hand service, the resident will interface with the private hand surgeons as well, giving the residents exposure to the private practice settings.

 PGY-5 (4th year in orthopaedics)

-Residents at this level will be expected to assume responsibility for all patients on the Orthopaedic Trauma Teaching Service and any others assigned to their care.
-A four month rotation is at the Shriners Hospitals for Children, Greenville Hospital, during which all clinical and educational assignments will be under the direction of the staff and faculty of the Shriners Hospital.
-The resident on this rotation will be relieved of all clinical and educational responsibilities at Greenville Memorial Hospital including all educational conferences.
-The resident assigned to the Elective Service for four months will participate in both inpatient and outpatient surgery.
+Residents at this level will be expected to assume responsibility for all patients on the Orthopaedic Trauma Teaching Service (a three-month block) and any others assigned to their care.
+A three month rotation on pediatric orthopaedic surgery is under the direction of two fellowship trained pediatric orthopaedic surgeons at Greenville Memorial Hospital.
+The rotation prepares the resident for most of the general pediatric orthopaedic problems encountered in practice and provides a balance between the experience at the Shriners Hospital.
+The resident assigned to the Elective Service for four months will participate in both inpatient and outpatient surgery with a private practice group that provides the sports medicine coverage for Clemson University.
+This rotation focuses on sports medicine with time dedicated to caring for Clemson under the supervision of six fellowship trained surgeons at Blue Ridge Bone and Joint.
 This rotation gives the resident the opportunity to polish his/her skills both inside and outside the operating room.
 It also allows for the resident to focus on any special areas of interest.
 As chief on the Elective Service the resident will have the responsibility of making resident assignments to all electively scheduled operative cases.
 The resident is responsible for presenting orthopaedic complication (M&M) conference monthly.
 The resident is also responsible for all administrative functions during this period, some of which include the call schedule, vacation requests, and clinic staffing.
 The other four months is spent on the Orthopaedic Trauma Teaching Service.
 The resident is responsible for the evaluation, treatment, rehabilitation, and general care of all patients assigned to the Orthopaedic Trauma Teaching Service.
 This resident is expected to be knowledgeable about patients under his/her care.
 The organization and presentation of the patients at case surgical review conference, held weekly, is the responsibility of this resident.
+The last three-month rotation is on the arthroplasty service just as described at the PGY-3 year, but the responsibilities and surgical skills are refined further with this rotation.

 All basic science topics and general orthopaedic subjects are covered in our regular conference schedule.
 Each sub-specialty area is covered during the specific rotation as well as in the general conferences.
 Regular general and specialty journal clubs are held.